cyberark/conjur/docs/integrations/ansible.md

 benefits, including storing security policy as code, and simplified secret rotation.

 ### "configure-conjur-identity" Role
-The Conjur role provides a method to “Conjurize” or establish the identity of a remote node with Ansible.
+The Conjur role provides a method to “Conjurize” or configure a host with a Conjur Machine Identity using Ansible.

 ### "retrieve_conjur_variable" lookup plugin